9984/2017.9984.io/_src/_speakers/kaspar-korjus.md

 talk_id: my-cool-talk

 intro: >
-    Mr. Kaspar Korjus, as Managing Director of e-Residency, is building the first transnational digital identity platform in the world.
+    Kaspar Korjus, as Managing Director of e-Residency, is building the first transnational digital identity platform in the world.

 links:
     - text: "@kasparkorjus"